sbc64/intro-python-bio/README.md

 Type in the terminal:

+NOTE: the # is the beggining of a comment of  a command.
+This means that anything after the # is ignored by the terminal
 ```
 git init # not neccesary if you don't have git
 pipenv shell # not neccesary if you don't have pipenv